01HakanGunes/atakum-oto-lastik/README.md

 # atakum-oto-lastik
 A frontend project for a local bussiness.
 Designed for advertisement.
+HTML, CSS, Boostrap, Bootstrap Icons, and Popperjs used.